anilgoktas/FlixBus/README.md

 ### Code Structure

 - `Environment` used as a dependency container and is being mocked while testing (`FlixBusTestsCore/Mocker.swift`).
 Original idea belongs to `pointfree.co`
+- `FlowCoordinator` manages the window and coordinates the flow.
+It's configured on the `SceneDelegate` class.

 ### Missing Features & Frameworks